-Dr. Frey moved from Durham, Maine to Carrabassett Valley, Maine in 2017 with her husband, three children, German Shorthaired Pointer Ruby, and fraidy cat Joey.
-She is looking forward to expanding Vet At Your Door's service area and bringing the benefits of at-home veterinary care to Maine's High Peaks Region.
-When not working, she enjoys mountain biking, running, and chasing after her children who are chasing the dog who is chasing the cat, yes you get the idea.
+Dr. Frey moved from Durham, Maine to Carrabassett Valley, Maine in 2017 and opened up a Vet At Your Door branch there as well.
+She lives with her husband, three children, and standard Poodle Greta.
+When not working, she enjoys mountain biking, running, and chasing after her children who are chasing the dog, yes you get the idea.
 Her special work interests include internal medicine, and particularly geriatric feline medicine.

 Heather Crispell, DVM

 Dr. Crispell earned a Bachelor of Science degree in Biology at Saint Michael’s College in 2006.
 She spent the next 3 years in biomedical research in both Downeast Maine and in Fairbanks, Alaska.
 She had always loved veterinary medicine and in 2013 she graduated from Cummings School of Veterinary Medicine at Tufts University.
 After graduation she worked at traditional brick and mortar veterinary practices in both Maine and Massachusetts.
 While working at a busy practice in West Gardiner, she developed her love of (then rare) house calls.